gshipley/enterprise_training/AdminTraining.md

 ##**Register system and apply subscription**

 In order to be able to update to newer packages, and to download the OpenShift Enterprise software, your system will need to be registered with Red Hat to allow your system access to appropriate software channels.
-You will need the following subscription at a minimum for this class.
+You will need the following subscriptions at a minimum for this class.

-*Red Hat Enterprise Linux Employee Subscription *OpenShift Enterprise Employee Subscription
+* Red Hat Enterprise Linux Employee Subscription
+* OpenShift Enterprise Employee Subscription

 The machines provided to you in this lab have already been registered with the production Red Hat Network.
 However, they have not been enabled for the above subscriptions.
 List all of the available subscriptions for the account that has been registered for you:

-	# subscription-manager list —available
+	# subscription-manager list --available

 From the list provided, subscribe to Red Hat Enterprise Linux.

-	# subscription-manager subscribe —pool [POOL IID from previous command]
+	# subscription-manager subscribe --pool [POOL IID from previous command]

-Once you have subscribed to Red Hat Enterprise Linux, the next step is subscribe to the OpenShift Enterprise Employee subscrption.
+Once you have subscribed to Red Hat Enterprise Linux, the next step is subscribe to the OpenShift Enterprise Employee subscription.
 Complete that step and then verify that you are subscribed to both RHEL and OpenShift Enterprise.

-	# subscription-manager list —consumed
+	# subscription-manager list --consumed

 Also, take note of the yum repositories that you are now able to install packages from.